 The findings reveal that the emotional intelligence of all respondents is vital.
 Emotional intelligence needs to be taken care of to ensure work life is sustained and balanced.
-Neglecting El has negative consequences, such as impulsive behaviour and being a demanding and poor listener.
+Nealectina emotional intelliaence has negative consequences, such as impulsive behaviour and being a demanding and poor listener.
 The high emotional intelligence of construction players could be one of the factors in achieving successful project outcomes.
-Moreover, there were issues in the construction industry during the pandemic that happened, such as reduced income, insufficient skilled labour, limited resource availability, poor communication, and job loss.
-It has been shown that the respondents had experienced them during the pandemic.
-It has been identified that these issues could affect the project outcomes, and mitigation measures are needed to ensure the work is still progressing.
-Thus, due to the significant emotional intelligence that will occur from the issues during the pandemic, the development of a structure to manage emotional intelligence among construction players to achieve successful project outcomes during the pandemic is essential.
-Therefore, it is hoped that it will be able to adapt to the improvement in managing EI to be a better version in the construction industry.
+Moreover, there were issues in the construction industry during the pandemic that happened, such as reduced income, insufficient skilled labour, limited resource availability, poor communication and job loss.
+It has been shown that the respondents had experienced all of these issues during the pandemic.
+It has been identified that these issues could affect project outcomes hence mitigation measures are needed to ensure the work is still progressing.
+Thus, since the pandemic has a significant impact on the emotional intelligence of the construction players, the development of a structure to manage emotional intelligence among them to achieve successful project outcomes during the pandemic is essential.
+Therefore, it is hoped that there will be an improvement in managing emotional intelligence to ensure a better version in the construction industry in the future.

 Building upon the findings of this study, future researchers are encouraged to consider combining both self-report measures and performance-based tests.
 Self-report measures, such as questionnaires, offer valuable insights into individuals' subjective perceptions of their emotional abilities.
 However, performance-based tests, such as behavioural observations or simulations, can provide objective assessments of individuals' actual emotional skills and competencies.
-By incorporating both approaches, researchers can obtain a more robust and multifaceted understanding of the El of construction professionals in pandemic contexts.
+By incorporating both approaches, researchers can obtain a more robust and multifaceted understanding of the emotional intelligence of construction professionals in pandemic contexts.